UBC Flow Course

 - Applicants must be working on a research project in the field of stem cells or regenerative medicine.

-- Applicants must clearly demonstrate that they will apply the techniques learned in the course to their own research project within one year.
+- Applicants must clearly demonstrate that they will apply the techniques learned at the course to their own research project within one year.

-- If you’re unsure whether you are eligible, please email Rebecca Cadwalader at email@example.com for confirmation.
+- If you’re unsure whether you are eligible, please email Ellie Arnold at email@example.com for confirmation.

-- SCN management or the SCN Training & Education Committee will review all complete applications, and applicants will be informed of the competition outcome by Friday, April 21, 2017.
+- The SCN Training & Education Committee will review all complete applications, and applicants will be informed of the competition outcome by January 24, 2022.

 Reporting and Communication Requirements:

-By accepting a SCN bursary, the recipient agrees to provide a report describing the value of the training and networking opportunities made available through the award.
-This information will be used at SCN’s discretion on its website, newsletters and for the purpose of reporting to its funding agency.
-Please note that expense reimbursement will be processed only once the completed report is received.
+By accepting a SCN award, the recipient agrees to complete a post-event survey describing the value of the training and networking opportunities made available through the course.
+This information will be used at SCN’s discretion on its website, newsletters and for the purpose of reporting to their funding agencies.

 For further information on course content, please contact Andy Johnson at firstname.lastname@example.org.

-For further information on applying for a SCN bursary to attend this course, please contact Rebecca Cadwalader at firstname.lastname@example.org.
+For further information on applying for a SCN award to attend this course, please contact Ellie Arnold at email@example.com.